St James's Church, Clerkenwell: Present day

 The Rev. Mark Jackson and the Rev. Pete Nicholas were licensed by the Bishop of Stepney to Saint James Clerkenwell in 2018.
 The Bishop's Mission Order initiative ‘Inspire London’ that the two had initiated in 2013 was combined with Saint James Clerkenwell to form the church in its current form Inspire Saint James Clerkenwell.
 The Rev. Mark Jackson was licensed as incumbent in December 2022.

-Inspire Saint James Clerkenwell's vision is to be a united and diverse community inspiring London with the good news of Jesus Christ.
-The three keys values that underpin its ministry are Biblical Preaching, Engaging the Heart and Connecting with Culture.

-The church maintains its Evangelical and Reformed tradition within the Church of England.
-It is committed to its parish and the local area as well as having a vision for serving the wider city of London.

-Resources and talks from Inspire Saint James Clerkenwell, as well as information about the life of the church, can be found on their website.

 The Crypt

 The Crypt underneath the Church was converted to be a usable space in 1912 and is split into a main room, a side room and a kitchen.
 The main room, The Crypt, has a vaulted brick ceiling and parquet flooring and is used by the church itself and the local community.

 Because of its magnificent architecture and location in the heart of London the crypt is a popular venue for exhibitions, film shoots, parties, conferences and wedding receptions.
 It has been used as a filming location for several different productions including an episode of the BBC's Songs of Praise featuring the London Community Gospel Choir, Katie Melua's video for the song "Two Bare Feet”, the 2002 film About A Boy, the 2018 film Holmes & Watson, and Black Earth Rising.